Skip to content

 ⚠️ IMPORTANT

-If there's no schemas declaration in config.yml, Metal will expose nothing to the API.
-In this case, you are planning to use Metal as a scheduled ETL tool (see: Use Case, CRON ETL).
+If there's no schemas declaration in config.yml, Metal server will not expose any data to the API, implying its use as a scheduled ETL tool (see: Use Case, CRON ETL).

 Example: